voxpupuli/beaker-rspec/README.md

 * `BEAKER_keyfile`: specify alternate SSH key to access the test VMs
 * `BEAKER_options_file`: set to the file path of the options file to be used as the default options for beaker.
 Equivalent to the `--options-file` parameter.
 * `BEAKER_provision`: set to `no` to skip provisioning boxes before testing, beaker will then assume that boxes are already provisioned and reachable
+* `BEAKER_setdir`: change the directory with nodesets.
+Defaults to the module's `spec/acceptance/nodesets` directory.
 * `BEAKER_set`: set to the name of the node file to be used during testing (exclude .yml file extension, it will be added by beaker-rspec).
-The file is assumed to be in module's spec/acceptance/nodesets directory.
+The file is assumed to be in the `setdir` (see `BEAKER_setdir`).
 * `BEAKER_setfile` - set to the full path to a node file be used during testing (be sure to include full path and file extensions, beaker-rspec will use this path without editing/altering it in any way)

 For details on the specific mappings, the [setup code](https://github.com/puppetlabs/beaker-rspec/blob/2771b4b1864692690254a969680a57ff22ac0516/lib/beaker-rspec/spec_helper.rb#L26-L32) and the [beaker docs](https://github.com/puppetlabs/beaker/blob/master/docs/tutorials/the_command_line.md).